FRCBS/HLA_EFG_MICAB_imputation/README.md

 Models fitted for the ThermoFisher Precision Medicine Research Array (PMRA) SNP content in human genome build hg38.
 Models for MICA, MICB, HLA-E and HLA-F have been trained using the Finnish and 1000 Genomes reference data.
 Models for HLA-G, HLA-G 3'UTR and HLA-G 5'UTR have been trained using Finnish reference data only.
 The SNP sets used in the training of the models are summarized in `Model_summary_statistics.xlsx`, sheet `PMRA_models`.

+For the imputation of the classical HLA genes, the most suitable of the many publicly available classical imputation panels can be used.
+The imputation output VCF files can be merged to the non-classical/MIC imputation output VCF e.g. using the bcftools 'concat' command.